Anastasiia-Grishina/design4green2018/README.md

 ![](architecture.png)

-1. User sends accesses the website
+1. User hits the url.
 2. The GET request is sent to the Flask server.
 The functionality is developed in ```endpoint.py```.
 3. ```main.html``` file is passed to the user.
 4-6.
 Upon loading ```main.html``` the server pulls questions from MongoDB.